Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 #### <a name='Privatedocker'></a>***Setup private Docker registry authentication***

-To authenticate the pull of Docker images from your private Docker registry, Docker credentials are applied on the service account ```default-editor`` of the specific namespace, which will be directly effect image pulls of pipeline components running in the namespace.
+To authenticate the pull of Docker images from your private Docker registry, Docker credentials are applied on the service account ```default-editor``` of the specific namespace, which will directly effect corresponding image pulls of the pipeline components running in the namespace.

 ```
 kubectl create secret docker-registry docker-cred --docker-server=<<docker server URL>> --docker-username=<<username>> --docker-password=<<password>> -n <<user-namespace>>